All Products

 MSE

-Run the following command to obtain the Ingress gateway:
+Run the following command to retrieve the service access gateway.

 kubectl -n knative-serving get ing stats-ingress